yui-knk/ruby-style-guide/README.md

            end
     ```

-* Align function arguments either all on the same line or one per line.
+* [推奨] Align function arguments either all on the same line or one per line.

     ```ruby
     # good